 The heel strap is standard nylon webbing.
 In cold and wet environments this type of webbing tends to freeze and ice up.
 When this happens, adjusting the buckle is difficult at best.

 One thing we like about the bindings on this model is that all of the buckles are on the outside of the user's foot.
-On many other models (including the MSR Lightning Ascent) the heel buckle is on the inside, where it's more likely to be caught or damaged by the other snowshoe.
+On many other models the heel buckle is on the inside of the foot, where it's more likely to be caught or damaged by the other snowshoe.